Star Channels: History

 The network started launching in Middle East on January 24, 2006, by Fox International Channels EMEA with the launch of Fox Series and on March 1, 2011, the channel was renamed as Fox.
 The suite was built as Star Channels on March 1, 2024, as Disney de-emphasized use of the Fox brand.

 On February 2, 2024, Disney announced that they would rebrand the Fox branded channels in Middle East to Star on March 1, 2024, as it pushed the Star branding from regional Asian use to worldwide outside of North America to avoid brand licensing fees to Fox Corporation for the continued use of the Fox trademark on active television networks, with "Star Series" and "Star Action" name were re-used from the defunct Latin American Star Premium multiple suits of television channels.
 In the fourth quarter of 2024, Star Films, Star Life and Star Series silently stopped airing.
-India channel will be rebrand on 1st November 2025 at 00:00 hours.